no10ds/DEPRECATED-rapid-api/docs/guides/usage/usage.md

 - `READ_ALL` - allow client to read any dataset
 - `READ_PUBLIC` - allow client to read any public dataset
 - `READ_PRIVATE` - allow client to read any dataset with sensitivity private and below
-- `READ_SENSITIVE` - allow client to read any dataset with sensitivity sensitive and below
 - `WRITE_ALL` - allow client to write any dataset
 - `WRITE_PUBLIC` - allow client to write any public dataset
 - `WRITE_PRIVATE` - allow client to write any dataset with sensitivity private and below
-- `WRITE_SENSITIVE` - allow client to write any dataset with sensitivity sensitive and below
 - `DATA_ADMIN` - allow client to add a schema for a dataset of any sensitivity
 - `USER_ADMIN` - allow client to add a new client